garrandall/popular-music-data/tracks/love-child-diana-ross-the-supremes.md

   start_date: '1969-02-01'
 ---
 Tenement slum
-You think that i don't feel love
+You think that I don't feel love
-But what i feel for you is real love
+But what I feel for you is real love
-In other's eyes i see reflected
+In other's eyes I see reflected
 A hurt, scorned, rejected
 Love child, never meant to be
 Love child, born in poverty